marverati/tsgamelib/README.md

 working on a game using tsgamelib.
 It contains the most fundamental rules and heuristics in much more concise form than this rather extensive README.

+## How to Run

+Requirements:
+- node installed
+- npm installed
+- repository checked out locally (master branch)

+Steps for local development:
+- inside local repository run `npm install`
+- run `npm start`
+- open http://localhost:3000/ in your browser

+You'll then see the small example game that comes with the framework.
+Any changes to the code files should automatically propagate to the browser window and force the page to reload.

+If you want to build for production instead of running locally, run `npm run build`.

 ## Concepts

 tsgamelib builds on a number of proven concepts to streamline the creation of video games.